What is cognitive walkthrough? Methods and examples

 Reading Time: 9 minutes

-Embarking on a journey to create user-friendly products involves more than just intuitive design.
+Embarking to create user-friendly products involves more than just intuitive design.
 It requires a deep understanding of user interactions.
-This is where cognitive walkthrough come into play.
+This is where understanding what is cognitive walkthrough becomes important.

-By simulating user tasks step-by-step, this method allows UX designers to anticipate how users navigate interfaces and identify potential usability hurdles.
+This method allows UX designers to anticipate how users navigate interfaces and identify potential usability hurdles by simulating user tasks step-by-step.

-In this blog, we will delve into the essence of cognitive walkthrough UX- what they are, how to conduct a cognitive walkthrough, and why they are indispensable in crafting digital experiences that resonate seamlessly with user expectations.
+In this blog, we will dive deeper into what is cognitive walkthroughs, how to conduct it, and why it is indispensable in crafting digital experiences that resonate seamlessly with user expectations.

 Meaning of cognitive walkthrough